qsnjason/qsnjsclient/README.md

 		gateway = 'eu'
 	};

 Access to the QSN private network is restricted.
 A valid account is required to login to QSN.
-A requesting client can chose access method by providing either username and password or apikey and apisecret.
+A requesting client can select access method by providing either `username` and `password` or `apikey` and `apisecret`.

 	config.username = 'username';
 	config.password = 'password';

 API Key is the preferred login method.
-It provides access without storing username and password.
+It provides access without the need for username and password caching.
 An automated mechanism for request and receipt of API Keys is provided by the client.
 The client does not provide for storage of the API Key.
+The application utilizing the QSN Client should make a reasonable attempt to secure the API Key.

 	config.apikey = 'apikey';
 	config.apisecret = 'apisecret';

+Data caching is maintained by the client.
+Default values for data caching are the QSN settings.
+Note that larger values may not be provided by QSN.

+	config.cacheseconds = 600;
+	config.cacheminutes = 1440;
+	config.cachehours = 750;

 Client Management
 ---